 First, determine the reason.
 Ask the insurance company why they denied you and request a copy of your test results from the company that performed the tests.
 If you see something that doesn’t seem right, talk about it with your examiner.
-For example, if you recently had a physical with your doctor and something doesn’t line up, ask for a second test.
+For example, if you recently had a physical with your doctor and something doesn’t align, ask for a second test.

 The insurance company may also have alternatives.

-For example, if your results were just outside their norm, you may switch from permanent life insurance to term life, since even minor health issues affect the premiums.
+For example, if your results were just outside their norm, you may switch from permanent life insurance to term life since even minor health issues affect the premiums.
 If you have markers for specific conditions, such as diabetes, consider asking the agent (or another company) about pre-diabetics policies, as many companies offer them.

 If these options don’t work, check out your alternatives.